2014-15 Undergraduate Academic Catalog

 This course addresses the impact of individual, group and organizational influences on human behavior within organizations.
 Building on the organizational behavior topics introduced in MGT 323, the focus of this course is on acquiring in-depth knowledge and developing interpersonal skills through the study and application of theories and concepts related to understanding and predicting human behavior in organizations.
 Topics addressed include: personality, perception, job design and goal-setting, appraisal, group dynamics, decision making, cooperation and conflict, organizational structure and culture, power and organizational politics, organizational learning, innovation and change management, and organizational development.
-Prerequisite: MGT 323.
+Prerequisite: MGT 323 or permission by department.
 Offered fall and spring.

 MGT 421 HUMAN RESOURCE MANAGEMENT (4 sh)

 Effective human resource management is critical to the long-term value of an organization and ultimately to its success and survival.
 All aspects of human resource management including how organizations interact with the environment; acquire, develop and compensate human resources; design and measure work can help organizations meet their competitive challenges and create value.
 This course looks at the role of strategic human resource planning, recruitment and selection, performance management, developing and compensating human resources, the legal environment and employee relations, collective bargaining and labor relations, using technology to increase HRM effectiveness and global issues in HRM.
-Prerequisite: MGT 323.
+Prerequisite: MGT 323 or permission by department.
 Offered fall or spring.